 - G2 reviewers consistently cite slow Zendesk support response on standard plans, the irony is not lost on anyone

 Zendesk is the safe enterprise pick when your support team passes 20 agents or when your ticket taxonomy gets complex enough to need real routing rules.
 6,698 G2 reviews average 4.3/5; the consistent praise covers omnichannel handling and the Marketplace ecosystem, the consistent gripe is the pricing cliff between Suite Team and Professional.
-Across 40+ deployments in our partner network, Zendesk holds its value past 50 agents better than any alternative, where routing complexity, SLA depth, and multi-brand support stop being optional.
-The Swifteq benchmark of Zendesk AI agents vs Intercom Fin puts Zendesk at 78% answer rate on multi-source questions, behind Fin’s 96%.
-The AI gap is real but closing.
+Zendesk holds its value past 50 agents better than most alternatives, where routing complexity, SLA depth, and multi-brand support stop being optional.
+The Swifteq comparison of Zendesk AI agents vs Intercom Fin cites practitioner estimates of up to 80% deflection for a well-configured Zendesk AI Agent setup, with Fin landing around 60% in one real-world deployment.
+The AI gap is real but the numbers swing hard on how well each is tuned.
 For under-20-agent teams, Freshdesk or Help Scout are more economical and deploy faster.

 Pricing breakdown